Mortgage Advice for Professionals

 How much can I borrow as a professional?

 When assessing your application, lenders will consider your verifiable income as well as any expenditure you may have, such as existing secured or unsecured credit commitments.
+Affordability assessments can be complex and vary from lender to lender, therefore it’s hard to give an exact figure.

 However, professional mortgage lenders apply more favourable weighting factors in affordability assessments for professionals.
 This is because professionals are statistically lower risk, as discussed above.
 This means you could borrow more than someone in non-professional employment.
-It’s also true that smaller, more specialist, lenders may be in a position to let you borrow more than a more mainstream bank or building society would.
+It’s also true that smaller, more specialist, lenders may be in a position to let you borrow more than a mainstream bank or building society would.

 In our experience, professionals can typically borrow on average anywhere from 4.5 to 6 times their income.
-However, there are many factors that will affect this multiplier, including your expenditure, deposit and credit history.
+However, there are many factors that will affect this multiplier, including your expenditure, deposit, and credit history.

 How can using a mortgage broker help you?

 Professional mortgages are available from a number of lenders, but still represent a relatively niche segment of the mortgage market.
-At IMC Mortgage Brokers we have access to mortgage deals from lenders across the UK, from high-street banks and building societies to more specialist lenders, including private banks.
+At IMC Mortgage Brokers, we have access to mortgage deals from lenders across the UK, from high-street banks and building societies to more specialist lenders, including private banks.

-By using a professional mortgage broker you can ensure you are putting yourself in the best position to obtain the most competitive product.
-So reach out today to get started on your mortgage journey.
+By using a professional mortgage broker, you can ensure you are putting yourself in the best position to obtain the most competitive product.
+So, reach out today to get started on your mortgage journey.

 Get in touch today!